Licensed Professional Counselor (MA, LPC)

 If it’s of interest to you, Allison will also support your process of finding meaning in what you’ve experienced in your life, where you are now, and where you’re heading.

-Allison has five years of experience as a therapist in a university and public health setting.
-She has over twenty years of experience in non-profit and educational environments, which eventually led to her desire to become a therapist.
+Allison has ten years of experience as a therapist in a university and public health setting.
+She has over fifteen years of experience in non-profit and educational environments, which eventually led to her desire to become a therapist.
 She has a B.A. in English from Princeton University and a Master’s in Counseling Psychology from the University of Colorado Denver.